vasilyprokopov/digitalocean-kubernetes-cloudflare/README.md

 ## Configuration

 ### Adding a Site to Cloudflare
 Have your domain name registered and ready.
 Use it to add a new site in Cloudflare.
 Cloudflare will manage the DNS records for this domain.
-Make sure to update your authoritative DNS servers, or nameservers, at your domain registrar (e.g., GoDaddy, Namecheap) to point to Cloudflare.
+Remember to update your authoritative DNS servers, or nameservers, at your domain registrar (such as GoDaddy or Namecheap) to point to Cloudflare.
+For this guide, I will use my domain `cloudsandbox.online` as an example.

 ### Enabling HTTPs End-to-End
 In the Cloudflare control panel, navigate to your domain > SSL/TLS > Edge Certificates and enable "Always Use HTTPS".
 This ensures that traffic is always encrypted between the client and Cloudflare.